Jill Craigie: Personal life

 Craigie had a daughter, Julie, from her first marriage.
 Julie was in a relationship with Sean Connery in 1956.
 She and Michael Foot had no children together, but enjoyed family life with Julie and, later, her four children.
 They lived in a flat in Hampstead, north London, and in a cottage in Ebbw Vale, Wales.
 While living in Hampstead, Craigie worked as an Air Raid Precaution Warden during World War II.

 In 1998, a biography of the late Hungarian-born writer Arthur Koestler by David Cesarani alleged that Koestler had been a serial rapist and that Craigie had been one of his victims in 1951.
 Craigie confirmed the allegations.
 In a 2009 biography, Koestler: The Indispensable Intellectual, Michael Scammell countered that Craigie was the only woman to go on record that she had been raped by Koestler, and had done so at a dinner party many years after the event.
 Claims that Koestler had been violent were added by Craigie later, although Scammell concedes that Koestler could be rough and sexually aggressive.

 Craigie died aged 88 in 1999 of heart failure at the Royal Free Hospital in Hampstead, London.

 Critical reception and legacy

 Craigie's films were recognised for their "ability to bring out the best in 'ordinary people and the "political commitment".
-Philip Kemp commented more directly on the political content of Craigie's films, noting that her films were an "example of filmmaking as activism, the creative and political processes intertwining and advancing each other that even the Soviet filmmakers of the 1920s had only rarely achieved."
+Philip Kemp commented more directly on the political content of Craigie's films, noting that her films were an "example of filmmaking as activism, the creative and political processes intertwining and advancing each other that even the Soviet filmmakers of the 1920s had only rarely achieved".

 In 2022, a documentary about her life was released.
 Independent Miss Craigie was directed by Lizzie Thynne, and is available on BFI player.
 It is one element in a larger research project designed to bring Craigie to wider scholarly and public attention.
 "Jill Craigie: Film Pioneer" is based at the University of Sussex and funded by the Arts and Humanities Research Council.

+In 2026, English Heritage unveiled a blue plaque in Craigie's honour at 66 Pilgrim’s Lane, Hampstead in London where she lived between 1965 and 1999.